‘It’s a sea change’: How climate went from the back burner to a central issue in this year’s debates

 “There’s no turning back,” Symons said, “because climate change isn’t going away.”

-Here are several key facts to know about climate change ahead of Thursday night’s expected debate segment on the topic:
+Here are several key facts to know about climate change ahead of Thursday’s debate:

 Human activity and global warming

-There is a broad scientific consensus that human activities, including the burning of fossil fuels, is a major driver of climate change.
+There is a broad scientific consensus that human activities, including the burning of fossil fuels, are a major driver of climate change.
 The U.N.
-Intergovernmental Panel on Climate Change, the leading scientific body on the subject, released a report in 2013 stating that the warming of the climate is “unequivocal” and that it is “extremely likely” that human activity is the “dominant” cause.
+Intergovernmental Panel on Climate Change, the leading scientific body on the subject, released a report in 2013 stating that the warming of the climate is “unequivocal” and that it is “extremely likely” that human activity is the “dominant cause.”
 This position has been publicly endorsed by many leading science organizations globally, including NASA.
 A 2017 U.S. government report found that, other than human emissions of greenhouse gases, “there is no convincing alternative explanation supported by the extent of the observational evidence.”

 The average global temperature already has warmed more than 1 degree Celsius (1.8 Fahrenheit) since the late 19th century, and some places have warmed two or even three times as much.
-World leaders have vowed to work together to limit the Earth’s warming to “well below” 2 degrees Celsius (3.6 Fahrenheit), compared with preindustrial times, to prevent what scientists say would be irreversible catastrophic damage to the environment.
+World leaders have vowed to work together to limit Earth’s warming to “well below” 2 degrees Celsius (3.6 Fahrenheit), compared with preindustrial times, to prevent what scientists say would be irreversible catastrophic damage to the environment.
 So far, the world remains far off track on that goal.

 Wildfires

 Hotter temperatures on Earth have parched the land, creating fuel for bigger and more dangerous wildfires.
 A warmer atmosphere is able to suck more moisture from vegetation and soils, setting the stage for more fierce blazes.
-A landmark study in 2016 found that climate change was responsible for more than half the increase in fuel dryness in western U.S. forests in the last 50 years, and that human-caused warming has doubled the amount of western forest burned since 1984.
+A landmark study in 2016 found that climate change was responsible for more than half the increase in fuel dryness in western U.S. forests in the past 50 years and that human-caused warming has doubled the amount of western forest burned since 1984.

 This year saw five of California’s six biggest recorded wildfires, including the state’s first million-acre “gigafire” in almost a century.
 A record warm August and September, combined with extreme dryness and powerful winds, fueled the state’s worst fire season in history, with more than 4 million acres burned.